Skip to main content

 Vercel

 The Vercel Marketplace integration for Prisma Postgres connects your Vercel projects with Prisma Postgres instances.
-Once connected, the integration will automatically set the DATABASE_URL environment variable on your deployed Vercel app.
+Once connected, the integration will automatically set the following environment variables on your deployed Vercel app:

 Features